-(1) We have just finished compiling the manuscript and display items for a new exhibit on the history of the English Bible.
-The exhibit has been tested in both Florida and Arkansas and will be making its way around the US in the upcoming months.
+In September 2018, we finished compiling the manuscript and display items for a new exhibit on the history of the English Bible.
+The exhibit was initially tested in both Florida and Arkansas and has been making its way around the US in recent months.

 This summer (2018), the MIKRA Institute will begin offering select courses in partnership with accredited seminaries and universities in our affiliated partners network.
 The first course will be EXEGESIS OF ECCLESIASTES, and will feature facsimilia of fragments of Ecclesiastes from the Dead Sea Scrolls (4Q109 (4QQoha), 4Q110 (4QQohb).
 The fragments to be studied can be seen in this video.
 For more about this course, see here.

 Planning for new exhibits is underway!
 Stay tuned to our news feed for more information on when and where.
 In the meantime, check out our past exhibits here.